haryoa/stif-indonesia/README.md

 We were researching transforming a sentence from informal to its formal form.
 Our work addresses a style-transfer from informal to formal  Indonesian as a low-resource **machine translation**  problem.
 We benchmark several strategies to perform the style transfer.

 In this repository, we provide the Phrase-Based Statistical Machine Translation, which has the highest result in our experiment.
+Note that, our data is extremely low-resource and domain-specific (Customer Service domain).
+Therefore, the system might not be robust towards out-of-domain input.
+Our future work includes exploring more robust style transfer.
+Stay tuned!

 ## Paper